Winter Park Overview

 Opened by the city of Denver in 1939 to be a “winter park” for its residents, its relative proximity to the city is masked by spectacular views and reliably high average snowfall.
 While it’s no longer owned by the city, it’s Colorado’s longest continually operating ski resort and the only one reachable by train; the Winter Park Express carries skiers and snowboarders from Denver’s Union Station right to the main base area of the resort on in-season weekends.
 Winter Park is on the Ikon Pass with no day restrictions or blackout dates for pass holders.

-The Skiing at Winter Park
+The Skiing in Winter Park

 Winter Park is divided into the territories of Mary Jane, Vasquez Ridge, Eagle Wind, Parsenn Bowl, and The Cirque.
 The mountain has two base areas: Mary Jane and The Village at Winter Park.
 While some navigation is required, all territories, runs, and chairs are accessible from either base area.